All posts by Editor

-Despite further rising costs we are delighted to say that the 2024 Feast was successful in raising funds available for distribution.
+Thanks to generous support and a fantastic turnout, even though the cost to stage the Feast continues to rise, we are delighted to say that the 2025 Feast was once again successful in raising funds available for distribution.

 Harwell organisations and others whose activities substantially benefit the residents of Harwell are invited to submit an application for funding.